Video: Amphibians - Cartoon Fun Facts

-Here are some short explanations in addition to the video:
+Here is some extra info in addition to the video:

 Through their skin they emit a kind of "insect repellent".
 Scientists want to do some research on this in order to develop more effective insect repellents for humans.

 And who knows if it doesn’t get even older than this.
-Some animals can even reach a length of 6 ft (1.8 m) and a weight of up to 110 lb (50 kg) by the way.
+Some of these animals can even reach a length of 6 feet (1.8 meters) and a weight of up to 110 lb (50 kg) by the way.

 Fire salamanders can emit poisonous substances via specific glands in their skin.
 In former times, people assumed that fire salamanders were supernatural beings and could use their powers to survive or even extinguish fires.
 Unfortunately this belief entailed that people often threw the animals into the fire ...